 Data lakes primarily store raw, unprocessed data.
 Raw data is data that has been unprocessed for a purpose.
 Ideal for machine learning, raw data is easy to analyze.
 On the other hand, data warehouses store processed data.
 Unlike raw data, this processed data can be easily understood by a large number of people.
 It also saves on expensive storage space.
 The risk involved is that a large amount of data can sometimes turn into data swamps where some of the data may never be used.

-Purpose: Undetermined vs Operational
+Purpose: Undetermined vs. Operational

 Data lakes have less organization and less filtration of data than data warehouses.
 When the raw data is put to a specific use, it is called processed data.
-This means that the data which is stored is not wasted and that it will be used for some purpose within the organization.
+This means that the data that is stored is not wasted and that it will be used for some purpose within the organization.

-Users: Data scientists vs business professionals
+Users: Data scientists vs. business professionals

 The unprocessed, raw data makes it very difficult to navigate through data lakes.
 Such unstructured data needs a data scientist or a specialized tool to understand the raw data and utilize it for a specific business purpose.
 The processed data can be used in charts, spreadsheets, tables, and more so that the employees at a company can read it.
 Processed data only requires that the user be familiar with the topic represented.

-Accessibility: Flexible vs secure
+Accessibility: Flexible vs. secure